Yoast/wordpress-seo/readme.txt

 Other:

 * Updates the message that recommends you to install WooCommerce SEO when WooCommerce is installed.
-* [yoastseo] Removes Flesch Reading Ease assessment from the blog posts and pages assessors.
-* [yoastseo] Removes `Images` assessment from related keyphrase analysis in `productPages`.
-* [yoastseo] Refactors the transition words, passive voice, text presence, and sentence beginnings assessments into classes.

 = 16.9 =
 Release Date: August 10th, 2021